korlynx/aws_app/README.md

 - Create a route table
 - Create subnets in two different availability zones
 - Associate route table to the subnets
-- Create security groups for instance and for a load balancer.
+- Create security groups for instances and for a load balancer.
 - Launch EC2 instance (Ubuntu 22.04 LTS) in one availability zone